|What is Blogging?||What Is a Blog?||Blog vs Website||Benefits of Blogging|

 But what if I am not an expert or can’t decide on a niche?

-Picking a profitable niche for blogging is easy.
-Here are some tips that can help you choose your ideal blogging niche:
+I’ve a detailed guide on how to find your niche in blogging but here are some tips that can help you choose your ideal blogging niche:

 - Pick a niche you love talking about: Unless you’re passionate enough about a topic you can’t pull it off long enough